 analysis has to start with the outputs, tracing back to the inputs.

-we merge into a data warehouse?
+databases should we merge into a data warehouse?
 Which feeds should we use for what?
 What translations happen to this data on the way to the risk number we produce?
 Can we use informatica to generate the metadata before we clean it?

 Most banks have hundreds of unused risk reports that are being emailed around the organization without a clear idea of who is actually using the report and for what.
 These reports in turn require redundant data and functionality and even systems and people

 to continue generating them.
-Several of these systems have their own copies of master data, their own copies of slightly (sometimes inadvertently) modified risk data, their own database, reconciliation scripts, folders, hardware and run the bank support that
+Several of these systems have their own copies of master data, their own copies of slightly (sometimes inadvertently) modified risk data, their own databases, reconciliation scripts, folders, hardware and run the bank support that

 was probably requested by a trader four years ago, who may now have left the bank.

 Fortunately, with BCBS 239 emphasizing the need to periodically assess purpose and set frequency of each report, these Augean stables will now need to be cleaned up.
 The regulator will additionally demand some of these reports to be turned around